csAfter40/hotel-management-app/README.md

 This is my final project of Harvard's CS50 Web Developement with Python and JavaScript online course.
 I am planning to make a hotel management web applications which can be used by front dest members, staff, managers and customers.

+In this project I have experienced:
+    * using class based views,
+    * creating a custom mixin,
+    * organizing multiple apps in a project,
+    * running a project in a virtual environment,
+    * installing and using some django packages, so far...

 Project specifications:

 Overview